-We remain, your faithful And devoted Representatives, JAMES LEACH, P. M. M'DOUALL.
-MORGAN WILLIAMS R. K. PHILP.
-JOHN CAMPBELL woven febric, will require, in one way or other, as an especial relation to our own neighbourhood.
-To much labour as clothe of the same quality require by the that article we beg most especially to call the atteninstance being the same; and such will be their utility facts we this day lay before them, and we think for general purposes, and the demand for them at home and abroad so universal, that it will not be possible to overstock the market for twenty years to come.
-To those who are unacquainted with the nature of my for the effectuating of those social and political process, the above statement may appear to contain changes which in their practical operations would paradoxes beyond their comprehension, but I pledge forbid this fearful system of home slavery any myself to give such explanations as shall cause every man who hears me to be satisfied that those statements
+weren febric, will require, in one way or other, as an especial relation to our own neighbourhood.
+To when light, and air, and wholesome food, and plenty much labour as cloths of the same quality require by the that article we beg most especially to call the attenof exercise are required to perfect the constitution, sell for one-taird more, the quality of wool in each tion of our readers, in connection with the additional for general purposes, and the demand for them at they will agree us that the force and power of the home and abroad so universal, that it will not be possible to overstock the market for twenty years to come.
+To those who are unacquainted with the nature of my for the effectuating of those social and political process, the above statement may appear to contain changes which in their practical operations would paradoxes beyond their comprehension, but I pledge forbid this fearful system of home slavery any myself to give such explanations as shall cause every man who hears me to be satisfied that those statements are correct.